-This month we showcase Faculty member Robert Loney from the School of the Environment!
-Learn more about Robert by reading and watching his video below.
+This month we showcase Faculty member Michael Hickson from Philosophy!
+Learn more about Michael by reading and watching his video below.

 How does some one get showcased?

 The Centre for Teaching and Learning regularly showcases inspiring faculty, staff, and student members of the Trent University community.
 One or two paragraph suggestions can be sent to Adam Guzkowski (email@example.com) for review at the Centre for Teaching and Learning.

 In order to be featured in the showcase series, individuals or groups should meet one or more of the following criteria:

 - They have demonstrated innovative approaches to teaching and/or learning in or beyond the classroom

 - They have been involved in developing, leading, or supporting exceptional teaching and learning opportunities

 - They have a demonstrated track record of facilitating significant learning and development opportunities for faculty, staff, or students

 - Their work has helped to create and/or enhance dynamic and supportive environments for teaching and learning

 - They have been engaged in notable research on teaching and learning